johan-olsson-work/acap-runtime/README.md

 -k <file name>    Private key file for TLS authentication.
 See note2, -j <chip id>      Chip id used by Machine learning API service.
 See note3, -m <file name>    Inference model file used by Machine learning API service, -o                Override settings from device parameters.
-See note4,
+This is a legacy flag that should not be used.
 ```

 Notes.